JacksonHoggard/JacksonHoggard/README.md

-I am a recent Computer Science graduate from UT Dallas specializing in computer graphics and machine learning.
+I am a recent Computer Science graduate from UT Dallas specializing in machine learning, DevOps, and computer graphics.